Vampouille/superboucle/readme.md

 ### What can be controlled by external midi device ?

 * You can start or stop clip/sample.
+* You can start, pause transport
+* You can jump to beggining of song or at specified position
 * You can adjust master volume
 * You can adjust volume of each clip/sample